Tensegritics/ClojureDart/README.md

 - multi-method (WIP)
 - sorted-collection (WIP)

 Some differences have been documented, see [Differences with Clojure](doc/differences.md).

 # Quick starts

 - [Plain Dart](doc/quick-start.md) (recommended first step)
 - [With Flutter](doc/flutter-quick-start.md)

+# Thanks!

+To all individuals who blindly believed in our endeavor and sponsored our work.

+To NuBank who approached us very early for sponsorship.

+To Roam Research who bet their mobile apps development (now in the App Store and Play Store) on ClojureDart and allowed us to make steady progress since Summer 2021.

+If you want to sponsor our work, you can sponsor either of us, we'll balance sponsorship.
+If you are a company you can also contact us directly.